First-Peoples-Cultural-Council/fv-be/README.md

 To build/rebuild elasticsearch indices:
 1. Make sure the elasticsearch server is running.
 The instructions can be found in this file on how to start the server locally if required.
 2. Also make sure a celery worker is running.
-The instructions can be found in this file under _Celery_ section.
+The instructions can be found in this file under [Celery](#celery) section.
-3. Run the following command from `firstvoices/` folder:
+3. Run the following command from the `firstvoices/` folder:
-`python3 manage.py rebuild_index`
+`python manage.py rebuild_index`
 4. A success message should be displayed if the process gets completed.
 5. Optional arguments can be supplied using the `--index` flag which accepts name of indices as input.
 Currently, the following indices are supported: `dictionary_entries, songs, stories, media, languages`